anand-babu-0003/ParkWise/CAPACITOR_README.md

 - Web directory configured to use the `public` folder
 - Basic placeholder HTML file in the `public` directory

+## Environment Configuration

+Environment variables are now directly embedded in the app through `src/lib/config.ts` for better compatibility with mobile deployments.
+This approach ensures that configuration values are available even when .env files cannot be accessed in mobile environments.

+### Configuration Values

+The app now uses the following configuration values:
+- Database connection (MONGO_URI)
+- Authentication secrets (JWT_SECRET)
+- API endpoints (NEXT_PUBLIC_BASE_URL)
+- Environment settings (NODE_ENV)

+These values are loaded from environment variables if available, with fallback values directly embedded in the app.

 ## Building the APK

 ### Prerequisites